kesimeg/Acting-Audition-with-a-Robot-/README.md

 Train the model using audio_video_emotion.py.
 Put the pt file in to Real time system folder.

 To interact with the robot run the real_time_system.py before starting the game.

+Comp537_Project is the project of the game with the robot.
+It can be opened with InetelliJ IDEA.